Igé, Orne

 Igé (/fr/) is a commune in the Orne department in north-western France.

 Geography

+Igé is made up of the following collection of villages and hamlets, La Butte des Rocs, Igé, La Maladrerie, La Drouinière, Le Ray, Laume, La Racicotière, Le Boulay and Marcilly.

 Igé along with the communes of Vaunoise, Saint-Martin-du-Vieux-Bellême, Belforêt-en-Perche and Appenai-sous-Bellême is part of the Bois et coteaux calcaires sous Belleme a Natura 2000 conservation site.
 The site measures 105 hectares and is home to the European stag beetle and European ash.

+A river, the Même, runs through the commune.